jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 This fragment shader is a little more complex than before but the main changes are:

 - A `Light` data structure is defined with attributes for the light source type, position, colour and attenuation constants.
-- An array of `Light` structures called `uLights` is defined to hold up to 16 light sources.
+- A uniform array of `Light` structures called `uLights` is defined to hold up to 16 light sources.
 - A uniform integer `uNumLights` is defined to specify the number of active light sources.
 - A function `computeLighting()` is defined to perform the lighting calculations for a single light source
 - In the `main()` function a for loop iterates over the active light sources and calls the `computeLighting()` function for each light source to add its contribution to the fragment colour.